India women's national field hockey team

 The Indian women's national field hockey team represents India in international field hockey, and is governed by Hockey India.
-They are ranked 9th in the world and the second best team in Asia.
-They have won the gold at the 2002 Commonwealth Games and the 1982 Asian Games.
+They are one of the top 10 teams in the world and the best team in Asia.
+They have won the FIH Nations Cup twice, the gold at the 2002 Commonwealth Games and the 1982 Asian Games.
 They have also won the Asia Cup twice, in 2004 and 2017, and the Asian Champions Trophy thrice, in 2016, 2023 and 2024.
+They have also won the FIH Women's World Hockey Series 2018–19 edition.

 History

 The team's breakthrough performance came at the Women's Hockey World Cup at Mandelieu in 1974, where it finished in 4th place.
 Their best performance in the Olympic Games was at 1980 Moscow Summer Olympics (where they came in 4th), when a women's event was held for the first time in Olympic history.
+India beat Poland 4–0 in that tournament, which is their biggest margin of win in the Olympics.
 The team also won the Gold medal at the inaugural 1982 Asian Games held in New Delhi, defeating Korea in the finals.
+India also recorded their biggest win in the Asian Games by winning Hong Kong 22–0 in that Games.
 Captain Suraj Lata Devi led the team to the Gold for three consecutive years at different events- during the 2002 Commonwealth Games, the 2003 Afro-Asian Games, and the 2004 Women's Hockey Asia Cup.
-Team members were referred to as the "assi (Jasjeet) jaisi koi nahi" or the "Golden Girls of Hockey," after the 2004 win.
-The team earned a 3rd-place finish at the 2013 Women's Hockey Asia Cup at Kuala Lumpur defeating China in a shootout.
-At the 2014 Commonwealth Games, it finished in 5th place but at 2014 Asian Games, Incheon stunned Japan 2–1 in a tight match to clinch their third bronze medal at the Asian Games.
-During the summer of 2015, the team hosted the Round 2 of the 2014–15 Women's FIH Hockey World League and finished on top to qualify for the next stage.
-At the World League Semi-finals held in Antwerp the team finished in the fifth place beating higher ranked Japan in classification match.
-The Indian woman's national field hockey team qualified for the 2016 Summer Olympics for the first time since the 1980 Summer Olympics.
-They were eliminated in the group stage, however, where they placed 6th.
+Team members were referred to as the "assi (Jasjeet) jaisi koi nahi" or the "Golden Girls of Hockey," after the 2004 win.The 2002 Commonwealth Games Squad, led by Captain Suraj Lata Devi, competed in the 2002 Commonwealth Games.
+The team entered the finals after defeating New Zealand and placed first, winning the gold after they beat England.